 Regular movie screenings:

-During Daylight Saving hours, movies are generally screened at the following times:
+During Daylight Saving Time, movies are screened at the following times:

 Classification Ratings